mr-php/mr-php.github.io/_posts/2015-03-30-goodbye-drupal7-hello-jekyll.md

 title: Goodbye Drupal7, Hello Jekyll
 tags: [mrphp]
 ---
-That's right!
-MrPHP.com.au has officially unlatched from the shackles of, Drupal7, to a <strong>much nicer</strong> responsive theme using the new Twitter Bootstrap 3.
+MrPHP.com.au has been unlatched from the shackles of, Drupal7, to a <strong>much nicer</strong> responsive theme using the new Twitter Bootstrap 3.

 We're now powered by GitHub Pages.
 That's right, no PHP on MrPHP.com.au.